Pet Friendly Mental Health Treatment Facilities: The Psychological Benefits of Dog Ownership

 Dog ownership can provide us with tremendous joy, a sense of unconditional love, and numerous health benefits.
 For people struggling with mental illness, it can also be an essential part of the healing process by buoying you emotionally through difficult times.
-By bringing your dog to treatment, you can continue to derive these important benefits throughout your stay and enhance your treatment experience for the best possible outcome.
+By considering a pet friendly mental health facility and bringing your dog to treatment, you can continue to derive these important benefits throughout your stay and enhance your treatment experience for the best possible outcome.

 “Dogs are the best!” my husband and I often say to one another as our 10-year-old cockapoo snuggles up next to us or runs around like a rocket in the woods or falls asleep snoring after a long day of swimming and chasing squirrels.
 We both still marvel at the way she understands things we say, the way she greets us at the door as if we have been away for months (even if we have only gone out to the mailbox), and the way she appears to feel a kind of joy beyond any human experience.
 She gives us a simple and fierce love and expands our understanding of happiness every day.